myrrlyn/apocrypha.es/priv/archive/1p1fip.md

 primarily human.
 Julianos, however, is revered by both Elves and Men and his sphere (magic and intellectualism) is relevant to both.

 So.
-Let's talk physics and theory (and also terror. *blackens hands*).
+Let’s talk physics and theory (and also terror. *blackens hands*).

 While human hearing in our world begins at ~20Hz and extends to ~16kHz, human sight ranges from 4x10^14 Hz to 8X10^14 Hz.
 This is a much smaller window and